flowdock/flowdock-text/README.md

 ### Parsing all tags from new messages

-If you need to replicate the functionality that Flowdock uses to parse tags from new messages, you can use ´parseTags`.
+If you need to replicate the functionality that Flowdock uses to parse tags from new messages, you can use `parseTags`.

 ```javascript